-Join International President Ray Ehscheid, RDI, as he welcomes Jay Norris and Michael Cortazzo of San Diego-based Guesst to the Collaborate 2019 stage to discuss their retail space-sharing model.
+International President Ray Ehscheid, RDI, welcomed Jay Norris and Michael Cortazzo of San Diego-based Guesst to the Collaborate 2019 stage to discuss their retail space-sharing model.
 Guesst has developed a software solution to connect up-and-comer “guests” with existing retailer “hosts.”
 Guesst’s “pop share” concept evolves the pop-up store through its match-making platform.

 Jay Norris is co-founder and ceo of Guesst.
 He is a real-estate broker and business strategist with more than15 years in developing experiential marketing concepts.